Weather in the fall season will change from early September through to mid-December and will therefore affect the activities offered.

 While the outdoor environment brings numerous learning opportunities and chances for adventure, it can also bring challenges.
 Throughout our weekly activities and programme curriculum students will be introduced to several basic outdoor skills which can be used in various situations and environments.
 Shelter building, tracking, plant and tree identification, weather reading, proper dress, and communication are just a few topics covered.

 Our low ropes course offers much more than a test of a student’s balance and determination.
-Each of our seven elements proposes a challenge, which students must undertake on an individual or group approach.
-Through the use of these elements students develop leadership skills, communication skills, teamwork, and problem solving skills.
-There is a lot of emphasis put on safety as all students help spot their classmates while participating in these activities.
+Each of our seven elements proposes a challenge which students must undertake on an individual or group approach.
+Through the use of these elements, students develop leadership skills, communication skills, teamwork, and problem solving skills.
+Emphasis is put on safety as all students help spot their classmates while participating in these activities.

 Our high ropes course is a “step up” from the low ropes course where students are given the chance to challenge themselves both physically and mentally.
 Students learn through teamwork, communication and problem solving.
 There is a lot of emphasis put on safety as all students help belay their classmates keeping them safe while high in the air.
 Students have an opportunity to step out of their comfort zone, enabling them to realize that they can surpass their goals and conquer their fears.

 After a full day of outdoor-based activity and exploration, students are given 45 minutes to an hour of homework time.
 Following an evening snack break, students are presented with a wide variety of activities as evening programming.
 The activities include various “camp-type” games, crafts, board games, card games, ping-pong, drama skits, and campfires just to name a few.